Shrishahi/Brainy-snake-game/README.md

-# Brainy Snake Game ????
+Brainy Snake Game
+A simple Snake Game project with game logic and a score database.